bingxie/bingxie.github.io/_posts/2020-01-07-learn-ruby-queue-with-examples.md

 We can use `#push`, `#enq` and `#<<` methods to enqueue.
 And use `#pop`, `#deq` and `#shift` methods to dequeue.
-Those method are more intuitive than methods in `Array`
+Those methods are more intuitive than methods in `Array`

 The blocking feature is decided by `non_block` argument in `#pop` method, the default value for `non_block` is false, so when the queue is empty, the calling thread is suspended until data is pushed onto the queue.

 If `non_block` is true, like `queue.pop(true)`, the thread isn't suspended, and `ThreadError` is raised.

-I will create another post to demostrate how to use `Queue` in a coding interview problem.
+I will create another post to demonstrate how to use `Queue` in a coding interview problem.

-#### Ruby SizedQueue Class
+### Ruby SizedQueue Class
-`SizedQueue` is another Queue implementation which you can specify the size capacity for the queue.
+`SizedQueue` is another Queue implementation in which you can specify the size capacity for the queue.
 If the capacity is full then the `push` operation will be blocked.

 ```ruby
 sized_queue = SizedQueue.new(3)  # the maximum size is 5